krishdef7/Deep-Reinforcement-Learning-for-Personalized-Radiotherapy-Beam-Orientation-Optimization/README.md

 ## 🙏 Acknowledgements

 - OpenKBP dataset contributors
-- IIT Roorkee — Department of Engineering Physics
+- IIT Roorkee — Department of Physics
 - No external funding used